DeKUT-DSAIL/bioacoustics/README.md

 ## How does it work?

 Sound produced by a given bird species sounds differently from sound from another species due to difference in frequency components of these sounds.
 If we can extract the frequency components of a sound, we can be able to describe that sound.
 Sounds produced by birds of the same species will have frequency components that are unique to that species.
-Therefore, we can differentiate different birds species by comparing the frequency components of the sound they produce.
-A spectrogram is (plot of frequency against time) is used to visualize the frequency components of sound.
+Therefore, we can differentiate different birds species by analyzing the frequency components of the sounds they produce.
+A spectrogram ( a plot of frequency against time) is used to visualize the frequency components of sound.

 <p align="center">
   <img width="345" height="225" src="/img/grey-backed.png">